 Ingredients

-- 2 ounces of Whole milk
+- 2 ounces whole milk

 Instructions